raimohanska/harmaja/README.md

 ### Unwanted reloads

-My component reloads all the time => make sure you've eliminated duplicates in the Bacon Property that you use for swithing components.
+My component reloads all the time => make sure you've eliminated duplicates in the Property that you use for switching components.

 ```typescript
 <div>